BatchLabs/Bridgy/README.md

         "Login-Bridging.h": { // Output bridging header filename
             "path": "Login", // Path of the folder to scan "recursive": true, // Recursively scan
-            "ignoredNames": "^Public.*" // Headers will be ignored if they match this regexp }
+            "ignoredNames": "^Public.*" // Headers will be ignored if they match this regexp, use null if you want to skip anything
+        }
     }
 }